Lily Dale's Nature

-The Butterfly Habitat is located opposite the Bough House Restaurant.
+The Butterfly Habitat is located opposite The Lily Restaurant.
 It was built in 2017 under the direction of the Lily Dale Environmental Committee with many community helpers.
-The Habitat is a garden space for birds, butterflies, frogs and other wild life.
-It provides the essential elements needed by all wild life such as natural food sources, clean water, cover and places to raise their young.
+The Habitat is a garden space for birds, butterflies, frogs, and other wildlife.
+It provides the essential elements needed by all wildlife such as natural food sources, clean water, cover, and places to raise their young.

 The Rain Garden